 Jesus is using a play on words.
 It was common in Jesus's day to refer to a dead person as one who "sleeps."
 But here the dead girl will get up, as though she had only been sleeping.
-Matthew 9:25 got up

 When the crowd had been put outside